bivektor/lombokt/README.md

 For data classes, only properties from the primary constructor are considered.
 For non-data classes, all properties including the ones declared in the class body are included by default.

-Note that, similar to how data classes work, Lombokt just calls `equals` and `hashcode` methods on the property values.
+Note that, similar to how data classes work, lomboKT just calls `equals` and `hashcode` methods on the property values.
 That's why arrays don't work as expected because of how these methods are defined in the `Array` class.
-Lombok handles this case for Java classes but neither Lombokt nor Kotlin data classes have such a special handling, thus one needs to use `List` or similar collection
+Lombok handles this case for Java classes but lomboKT does not have such a special handling, thus one needs to use `List` or similar collection

 ```kotlin
 import lombokt.EqualsAndHashCode